amanagarwal1993/hand3d/README.md

-# ColorHandPose3D network
+# Hand3D

 ![Teaser](teaser.png)

 ColorHandPose3D is a Convolutional Neural Network estimating 3D Hand Pose from a single RGB Image.
-See the [project page](https://lmb.informatik.uni-freiburg.de/projects/hand3d/) for the dataset used and additional information.
+See the [original project page](https://lmb.informatik.uni-freiburg.de/projects/hand3d/) for the dataset used and additional information.

-## Usage: Forward pass
-The network ships with a minimal example, that performs a forward pass and shows the predictions.

-- Download [data](https://lmb.informatik.uni-freiburg.de/projects/hand3d/ColorHandPose3D_data_v3.zip) and unzip it into the projects root folder (This will create 3 folders: "data", "results" and "weights")
-- *run.py* - Will run a forward pass of the network on the provided examples

-You can compare your results to the content of the folder "results", which shows the predictions we get on our system.
+### Note!!!
+I, Aman, have made a lot of modifications to this original code to make it closer to a production-ready app.
+There is still more to be done but the deciding factor here is speed.
+I've removed computation-hungry and unnecessary steps and also converted it into a live video pipeline.
+And I've optimized this whole codebase as much as I could, using multi-threading to increase camera FPS.
+Even after all these steps, on my CPU the inference takes 5 dumb seconds to process every single image.

 ## Recommended system
 Recommended system (tested):